-When a patient sees a physician for a second opinion, this next opinion has a tendency to always sound smarter than the first opinion.
+When a patient sees a physician for a second opinion, the second opinion has a tendency to sound smarter than the first opinion.
 This is a well-recognized phenomenon, but in reality the second opinion may not be the best one.

 So, the question is when should you get another opinion?